aelxna/raytracer/README.md

-# Assignment 1b: Light and Shadow
+# Assignment 1c: Triangles and Texture

 ## Compiling
 A Makefile is provided.
 Run `make` to compile.